gopro/labs/docs/control/motion/README.md

 The motion detection will now always use the mask.pgm, so using motion mask option doesn't do anything.
 To restore to normal motion detection you need to delete the mask.pgm file.

-**Compatibility:** Labs enabled HERO7, HERO8, HERO9, HERO10 and MAX.
-Masking fixed on HERO9 & 10.
+**Compatibility:** Labs enabled HERO7, HERO8, HERO9, HERO10, MAX and BONES.
+Masking fixed on HERO9/10/BONES.

-## ver 1.09
+## ver 1.10
+updated: Apr 12, 2022

 [More features](..) for Labs enabled cameras

 <script>